leihuagh/django-custom-user/README.md

 ```

 ## Making Modifications
-Feel free to delete the life_motto field was added so you see how to add a non required field to the admin.
-If you add a required field you must add it to the Create form add_fieldset in the admin.py
+Feel free to delete the life_motto field was added so you see how to add a required field to the admin and createsuperuser propt.
+If you add a non-required field you must add it to the Update form fieldset in the admin.py if you want to be able to edit it in the admin.